-Page 2 of 5 5 5.32
+Page 2 of 5 5.32

 B. Defiance of authority;

 C. Disruption, minor;

 D. Dress code violation;

 E. Eating or drinking on the bus;

 F. Forgery;

 G. Horseplay;

 H. Leaving campus without permission;

 I. Lying or misrepresentation;

 J. Profanity;

 K. Vehicle parking violation.

-IV. police and c enforce District shall establish agreements with the county sheriff's office and local department(s) that provide for reporting conduct that threatens school safety obtaining assistance from the appropriate law enforcement agency.
-Law cement consultation is not required for petty acts of misconduct which are no eat to school safety.
+IV. police and o enforce District shall establish agreements with the county sheriff's office and local department(s) that provide for reporting conduct that threatens school safety obtaining assistance from the appropriate law enforcement agency.
+Law cement consultation is not required for petty acts of misconduct which are not at to school safety.

-V. poses school acts v District shall report to the appropriate law enforcement agency any act as a threat to the safety or welfare of students, staff and other perso of property or at school events or is a serious violation of law.
-The followhen committed on School District property or at a District activity shall ted to the appropriate law enforcement agency: ns or owing
+V. poses schoo acts w The District shall report to the appropriate law enforcement agency any act that boses a threat to the safety or welfare of students, staff and other persons or school property or at school events or is a serious violation of law.
+The following acts when committed on School District property or at a District activity shall be eported to the appropriate law enforcement agency:

 A. Alcohol violation;

 B. Alcohol, sale or distribution;

 C. Arson;

 D. Battery;